 2. How many seafarers are in this situation?

-As of early July 2020, it is estimated that at least 200,000 seafarers require immediate repatriation, with many more serving on extended crew contracts who are overdue to return home.
+As of early September 2020, it is estimated that more than 300,000 seafarers remain on board commercial vessels, unable to be repatriated and past the expiry of their contracts.
 A similar number of seafarers urgently need to join ships to replace them.

 On any given day, nearly one million seafarers are working on some 60,000 large cargo vessels worldwide.

 Crew changes are vital to prevent fatigue and protect seafarers’ health, safety and wellbeing – thereby ensuring the safe operation of maritime trade.
 They cannot be postponed indefinitely.

 The duration of seafarers’ contracts varies, but they typically work between four and six months on ships, followed by a period of leave.
 When at sea, they often work 10-12 hours shifts, seven days a week – performing tasks that require constant professional attention.

 Seafarers spending extended periods onboard are more at risk of adverse health effects, including physical and mental health issues.
 Thousands of seafarers stranded on board ships have already expressed their exhaustion, fatigue, anxiety and mental stress.
 And a physically and mentally fatigued seafarer has a much higher risk of being involved in a marine casualty.